23 Upcoming LGBTQ+ Movies We're Looking Forward To

 The Light Fantastic

 In October 2024, Variety reported that the true story of a 30-something gay firefighter who aspires to be a professional ballroom dancer is set to become a comedy movie starring Rupert Everett, Nathan Stewart-Jarrett and Jeremy Irvine.
-The movie is set to begin production in early 2025 in the United Kingdom with choreography set to be provided by mother-son duo Shirley and Mark Ballas.
+The movie is currently in pre-production, per Cornerstone Films, with choreography set to be provided by mother-son duo Shirley and Mark Ballas.

 Gillian Anderson on The Fall